 Valentina, from Chile, was 21 when she decided to go to Europe: I was on a bus going from Hamburg to Amsterdam.
-My seatmate was a thirty-something year old man.
+My seatmate was a thirty-something-year-old man.
 He said he came from Syria and we spent some time talking in English.
 They turned off the bus lights and I told my neighbor I wanted to sleep.
 Suddenly I woke up because I felt a hand touching me.
 The only thing I managed to do was to give him a slap, but he kept doing it and even tried to get to my breasts.
 I gave him a stronger slap and told him, “Hey, stop” but I don’t remember in which language.
 He played silly.

 Ili Valdes from Mexico was a victim of sexual harassment abroad.
-She was walking around Hanoi at 4 a.m. and suddenly she realised there was somebody following her on a motorbike: He followed me for half an hour.
+She was walking around Hanoi at 4 a.m. and suddenly she realized there was somebody following her on a motorbike: He followed me for half an hour.
 I took my Go Pro with the stick attached, determined to beat him.
-The guy insisted that I should go with him on his bike, until I found some guards of a building.
+The guy insisted that I should go with him on his bike until I found some guards of a building.
 I was talking to my husband online all the time.

-Karin, a blogger from Slovakia, author of Girl Astray faced a bad experience with her Couchsurfing host in the United States: I arrived to a nice, comfy flat in Oakland and was greeted by its owner.
-He was about 60 years old, bald and had a big belly.
+Karin, a blogger from Slovakia, author of Girl Astray faced bad experience with her Couchsurfing host in the United States: I arrived to a nice, comfy flat in Oakland and was greeted by its owner.
+He was about 60 years old, bald, and had a big belly.
 His home was beautiful and filled with all sorts of representations of Buddha.
 Good, I thought.
 He took me for a ride in Oakland, offered me food, and even took me for a concert and a party with his friends.
 Apart from this, he talked in a way that made me assume he is actually gay, so when he offered me a massage, I didn’t think much about it.
 I didn’t really want to but he kept offering it and insisting in subtle ways until I said ok.

 He told me I should take my pants off so that he can massage my butt muscles.
 He even asked me if I wanted a breast massage.
 It was all very discomforting but I just put on a polite mask —I didn’t have money to go to a hostel.
-Afterwards, when I asked him directly about his orientation, he just laughed and said that he was in no way gay! …awkward.
+Afterward, when I asked him directly about his orientation, he just laughed and said that he was in no way gay! …awkward.
 He insisted on hugging me.
-Now, I would advise anyone in such situation to just get the fuck out of there really quickly, however, I thought of how I needed to stretch my budget —and I decided to risk it.
+Now, I would advise anyone in such a situation to just get the fuck out of there really quickly, however, I thought of how I needed to stretch my budget —and I decided to risk it.
 Also, on the first day, I was stupid enough to purchase a camera online which would arrive during the week.

 After six days another girl arrived and she literally saved me.
 Until then, I was thinking perhaps I was just making it up in my mind, but she felt exactly the same way —threatened.
 She helped me to change the delivery address for my camera so I would just pick it up elsewhere so we could go away and just sleep in the airport for the following nights.
-Now I have one more “When I was young and stupid” story to tell.
+Now I have one more “When I was a young and stupid” story to tell.
 I made sure to leave a long, detailed neutral review to that pervert predator on CS.
-I even got some messages from different people thanking me for the honesty.
+I even got some messages from different people thanking me for honesty.

 The intention of this article is not to scare women who want to travel alone nor create a bad reputation for certain cultures or countries.
 But we should talk about an issue that afflicts us, but we need to find tools to know what to do in such situations.